Table of Contents

 Contrary to popular belief, or whatever your teacher told you in art class, you don't need a special or separate oven to bake your polymer clay.
 Your regular household oven will work just fine.
 You can even use a toaster oven if you prefer it.
 Just avoid using a microwave because oven-bake clays aren't formulated to be cured using the latter method.

 Microwave ovens have hot spots, and it's difficult to set exact temperatures, unlike when using an oven.
 If your baked polymer clay design rests in these hot spots, they can undergo thermal breakdown fairly quickly and may char or emit toxic fumes.
 So, stick with the previously-mentioned preferred alternatives.

 Or, if you do choose to go with a polymer clay-specific oven, great!
 We recommend doing your research into the small, inexpensive ovens on your preferred search engine.
 You'll want to choose an option that promises to apply even, controllable heat to your polymer clay crafts.
 You shouldn't have to dig too deep into your pocket for a quality option, but if a dedicated oven is out of your price range, sticking with your home oven is fine.

 Start off on the right foot by picking the best polymer clay for jewelry making.

 Choose a type that is soft enough to bend but firm enough to hold intricate details.
-Also, you'll want to use a durable clay so you can wear your handmade polymer clay earrings instead of keeping them stashed in a jewelry box.
+Also, you'll want to use a durable clay so you can wear your handmade clay earrings instead of keeping them stashed in a jewelry box.

 - Premo Sculpey®: This polymer clay, which is available in a variety of colors, is both strong and flexible.
 It's a harmonious balance between firm and soft, making it perfect for jewelry because it holds any small detail you etch onto it.
 Even better, it includes baking instructions, so you're never in doubt.